seymaakorkmaz/seymaakorkmaz/ReadMe.md

 # 💫 About Me:
-I am forth year student at Yıldız Technical University major in computer engineering.<br>I'm currently working on Natural Language Processing, Audio Processing and Computer Vision.<br>I'm currently learning Big Data.
+- 🎓 I am a fourth-year student at Yıldız Technical University, majoring in computer engineering.
+- 💻 I'm currently working on projects related to Natural Language Processing, Audio Processing, and Computer Vision.
+- 📚 I'm currently learning about Big Data.

 ## 🌐 Socials: